Short-Term & Temporary Disability In Indiana: Applying

 Apply for a new short-term disability policy through a private insurance company before you have a pre-existing health condition to qualify for income support when you cannot work.

-Request a short-term disability quote to start the process.
+To start the process, obtain a customized insurance estimate.
 An insurance agent licensed in Indiana may contact you to present pricing and take your application.
 The agent will ask health-related questions and submit the paperwork to the insurance company for underwriting review.

 Private Employer